“Before I formed thee in the belly I knew thee…” —Jeremiah 1:5

 Americans elected John F. Kennedy as the 35th president of the United States in 1960.

 In 1960, the number one song for the year was the theme music for the 1959 movie, A Summer Place, starring Richard Egan, Dorothy McGuire, Troy Donahue and Sandra Dee.
 The “Theme to A Summer Place”, by Percy Faith and His Orchestra, climbed to #1 on the Billboard Charts from February 22nd and held the numero uno position for 9 weeks.

 Although Elvis Presley had three #1 hits in 1960, “Stuck on You”, “It’s Now or Never”, and “Are You Lonesome Tonight?”, they were only #1 for 4 weeks, 5 weeks and 5 weeks respectively.
 Although I was probably “All Shook Up” at 10:25 am on August 25th, the day i was born, the #1 song on the radio that day was “It’s Now or Never”, which had reached the height of its popularity.
 This song would remain at #1 for another 2-1/2 weeks after i was born.

-One of my earliest memories was a conversation i had with my mother prior to starting kindergarten in Santee, California.
+This is one of my earliest memories.
+I had a conversation with my mother prior to starting kindergarten in Santee, California.

 Mom said, i put cotton in your ears at night.

 So bugs wouldn’t get in your ears at night.